serge-sans-paille/pythran-stories/content/2016-04-18-aliasing-improved.rst

 Subscript Expression
 --------------------

-Resulting node alias stores the subscript relationship if we don't know anything about the subscripted node.
+The resulting node alias only stores the subscript relationship if we don't know anything about the subscripted node.

 .. code-block:: pycon